ABDULLAHASADXYZ/Automate-Banner/README.md

    bash install.sh
    ```

-2. **Commands For Parrot**: Execute the provided script to configure the banner.
+2. **Commands For Parrot**: Clone this repository to your local machine.
+Execute the provided script to configure the banner.

    ```bash
    git clone https://github.com/ABDULLAHASADXYZ/Automate-Banner.git